simdecomp/sims1_mac_decomp/unsorted/README.txt

 Unsorted decompiled source files made from the workflow described in this repo's main README.
-Some might not even be for decompilation of The Sims 1 and may just be my backups of other tests with Mac OS Classic decompilation.
+Some might not even be for decompilation of The Sims 1 and may just be my backups of other tests with Mac OS Classic decompilation; i.e decompilation tests of other games.